Home » Glossary » Carbon budget

 Scales representing the balance of carbon budgets

-The science for carbon
+The science of carbon

 The science is based on the principle that every tonne of CO2e emitted into the atmosphere increases the global temperature by a certain amount.
 This relationship is approximately linear, which means that if we want to limit global warming to a certain level, we can calculate the total amount of CO2 that can be emitted into the atmosphere.